jakefoster954/KainosSprint/README.md

 ### Frontend

-The front end is handled by FreeMarker, a Java templating engine.
+The front end has been created using React in a separate repository.

-FreeMarker allows us to insert code in a similar way to Nunjucks.
-The HTML page is generated in the backend then sent to the front end to be rendered.
-This removes dependencies on JavaScript being enabled front end.
+This repository can be found at: https://github.com/jakefoster954/KainosSprintFrontend

 ## WebService